sjtubai/hello_api/README.md

 # hello_api
-This is spring boot java webapi for k8s testing and architecture building.
+This is a spring boot java webapi for k8s testing and architecture building.